Yamuna in Hinduism: Family and names

 In the Puranic literature, Yamuna is described as the daughter of the sun god Surya (though some say that she was the daughter of Brahma) and his wife Saranyu (Sanjna in later literature), the goddess of the clouds, and the twin sister of Yama, the god of death.
 Her other brothers include Vaivasvata Manu, the first man, the twin Ashvins, or divine physicians, and the planet Saturn (Shani).
 She is described as Surya's favourite child.
 As the daughter of Surya, she is also called as Suryatanaya, Suryaja, and Ravinandini.

 A tale explains her name Yamuna: Sanjna was unable to bear her husband, the sun's heat, and its light and closed her eyes in his presence.
 Surya felt insulted and said that their son will be known as Yama ("restraint"), due to the restraint she showed.
 Thereafter, Sanjna tried her best to keep her eyes open, however she flickered them angering Surya again who proclaimed that her daughter would be Yamuna.
-Since Sanjna had tried to keep the eyes open, Yamuna was blessed that she would worshipped as a goddess and remembered throughout time.
+Since Sanjna had tried to keep the eyes open, Yamuna was blessed that she would be worshipped as a goddess and remembered throughout time.

 Krishna defeats Kaliya, dwelling in the Yamuna.

 The name Kalindi may be derived from her association with Yama, the god of death and darkness as Kala.
 Another source suggests that she derives the name Kalindi from her "earthly" source, the mountain Kalinda.
 Some legends also explain Yamuna's darkness and thus her name Kalindi.
 The Vamana Purana narrates the tale how the originally clear waters turned black.
 Distraught by the death of his wife Sati, Shiva wandered the whole universe.
 Ever thinking of Sati, Shiva jumped into Yamuna to overcome the sorrow and memories of Sati, turning her waters into black by his sorrow and unfulfilled desire.
 Another legend describes that Krishna defeated and banished the serpent Kaliya in the Yamuna.
 While the dark serpent entered the waters, the river became dark.